saurabhshalu/url-shortner-frontend/README.md

 Minimal URL is a very simple URL shortner serivce which let's you convert long URL into smaller ones which are easy to remember and use in presentaion

-##### NOTE: URL will automatically be deleted from Database after 24 hours of inactivity

 ## How to contribute